Erfan-ram/git-zero-tutorial/README.md

 Due to have a repository in github first sign up or if you have one already just sign in . than choose `+` symbol on the right side and choose `New repository`

 ![App Screenshot](/Pics/1.png)

+- than you should choose a name for your project . pay attention your project name would be your project directory or repository in your github profile.